top of page

 There is not a place in the world like San Diego International Village where over thirty nationalities have a place to gather and share what their culture and ethnicity is about.

-It was Paul Drugan who introduced the vision in 1935 and convinced President Roosevelt to send to San Diego federal money to build it.
+It was Frank Drugan who introduced the vision in 1935 and convinced President Roosevelt to send to San Diego federal money to build it.

 What was that vision about?
-Paul Drugan understood that it is in human nature that we are not sure if we like "different" or "strange".
+Frank Drugan understood that it is in human nature that we are not sure if we like "different" or "strange".

 And let us face it: All of us, immigrants, are a bit strange: we speak a strange language, we eat strange food, we may dress strangely, and we have strange habits.
 But once we get to know those "strange habits", once we understand what it is all about, it becomes less strange and less threatening.
 And the International village in San Diego opens a wide welcoming gate to experience "the exotic" in a neat Spanish village full of cozy haciendas: The hamlet is called the House of Pacific (Peaceful) Relations, as Drugan believed that building relations between nations in any way contributes to peace.